Cardiovascular & heart health effects of cocoa flavanols

 Our research on cardiovascular health

 It's important to know whether people who consume a diet high in flavanols are less likely to develop cardiovascular disease over time.
 A large clinical dietary intervention is currently underway to investigate this.
 The study, called COSMOS, is based at Brigham and Women's Hospital (an affiliate of Harvard Medical School) and the Fred Hutchinson Cancer Research Center.
-Approximately 22,000 healthy men and women across the U.S. take a daily supplement of cocoa flavanols (600 mg/day).
+Over 21,000 healthy men and women across the U.S. take a daily supplement of cocoa flavanols (600 mg/day).
 Results of the study will be available in 2021.

 There have already been promising results.
 Research from an international team from the University of Reading, Cambridge University, the University of California Davis, and Mars Edge found that consuming a diet including flavanol-rich foods and drinks, including tea, apples or berries, was linked to lower blood pressure.